 Staff and facilities

-The Department is led by Mrs Brown firstname.lastname@example.org.
-She heads a team of eleven teachers who teach across the age range, focusing on their own science discipline within Key Stages 4 and 5.
-Students benefit from a fully equipped set of laboratories and a practical and hand-on approach to learning.
-In addition, the unique outdoor learning area, known as The Acre provides them with an outdoor, living classroom.
+The department is led by Dr M Cox.
+He heads a team of eleven teachers who teach across the age range, focusing on their own science specialism within Key Stages 4 and 5.
+Students benefit from a fully equipped set of laboratories and a practical and hands-on approach to learning.
+In addition, the unique outdoor learning area, known as The Acre, provides them with an outdoor, living classroom.

 - Lucy Hawking (daughter of Stephen Hawking)